 What’s more, this group of eco-aware consumers has responded very positively to the sustainable solutions we have developed.
 TRESemmé and Dove, for example, have both seen strong sales for their no wash, dry shampoo ranges.
 The story is the same for the self-foaming hand and body washes launched by our Dove, Lux and Lifebuoy brands.

-But there’s a lot more potential here and we continue to innovate.
 Away from the ‘eco’ end of the market, though, most consumers are – understandably – motivated by more immediate factors like price, convenience, and quality.
 And one of the barriers is the widespread assumption that doing the right thing by the environment means paying out more or settling for a sub-standard product.

 At Unilever, we have always worked hard to make sure this isn’t the case.
 Indeed, when products such as laundry detergents are reformulated to require less energy and water in use, they often work out cheaper for the consumer overall.
 When it comes to price, however, we realise most consumers still primarily consider what a product costs at the till rather than its cost over the lifetime of the pack.